“Tranquil riad with simple elegant design, hammam and plunge pool”

-Children are welcome here and there are cots and extra beds, plus babysitting can be arranged, but this isn't really the right set up for kids with no special facilities for them, unforgiving marble steps, an unfenced pool and a quiet calm ambiance for older couples.
+Children are welcome here, but this isn't really the right set up for kids.
+There are no special facilities for them, unforgiving marble steps, an unfenced pool and a quiet calm ambiance suited to older couples.

 Babies (0-1 years), Children (4-12 years)

 All rooms can take a baby cot.
-Three of the Suites - Sapphire, Amethyst and Ebony - can take an extra bed, and the fourth - Peridot - has a chaise longue for a child to sleep on if required.
-Of the Superior Suites, Topaz and Amber have sofas that can convert to single beds.
-Amber can take two extra children or adults, and Topaz one adult and one child.
-The Peridot and Amethyst Suites both have baths as well as showers.
+Sapphire, Amethyst and Ebony can take an extra bed, Peridot has a chaise longue for a child to sleep on if required.
+Of the Luxury Suites, Topaz and Amber have sofas that can convert to single beds.
+Amber can take 2 extra children or adults, and Topaz one adult and one child.
+Peridot and Amethyst both have baths as well as showers.

 English speaking babysitters are available on request.